jakobrunge/tigramite/README.md

 This will install tigramite in your path.

-To use just the ParCorr and CMIsymb independence tests, only numpy and scipy are required.
+To use just the ParCorr, CMIknn, and CMIsymb independence tests, only numpy/numba and scipy are required.
 For other independence tests more packages are required:

-- CMIknn: cython can optionally be used for compilation, otherwise the provided ``*.c'' file is used

 - GPDC: scikit-learn is required for Gaussian Process regression and dcor for distance correlation